-This page lists the main features for the user interface.
+This page lists the main features of the user interface.
 For more details, see the CT800 instruction manual (PDF).

 Via the keypad.
 The user enters the from-square and the to-square.
 Just like the computer’s answer, this gets converted into long algebraic notation in the displayed move list.
 However, this conversion only takes place during normal play, not in analysis mode or when checking the principal variation.
 The reason is that the long notation needs more space.